 Solutions for making 3D art easier

-Some of the tools I’m going to mention were aimed toward children, some are intended to be one stage in a larger pipeline process, and some of them are games rather than creative tools but I think they have the potential to be useful to concept artists, comic book artists and Illustrators.
+Some of the tools I’m going to mention were aimed toward children and complete beginners to 3D, some are intended to be one stage in a larger pipeline process, and some of them are games rather than creative tools but I think they have the potential to be useful to concept artists, comic book artists and Illustrators.

 If nothing else they offer a way to try out 3D Art for someone with no prior experience which I believe can help build confidence to learn more complicated software eventually.